 If you do decide to paint the inside of your cabinets, you'll need to select a color.
 A lighter color usually works best in such a small, contained space.
 For a low-key, traditional look, choose a neutral shade such as white, gray or beige.
 If you want something more playful that will make you smile every time you see it, try a more striking shade such as bright yellow, mint green, aqua, sky blue, or raspberry.
 Make sure that the color you choose goes with the rest of the room, but if you're taking the time to paint the inside of your cabinets, you might as well go with a fun color.

 When you're ready to get started, remove everything from inside your kitchen cabinets.
 Cover your countertop, backsplash, floor, and appliances with drop cloths to prevent any paint from spattering on them.
 It's also helpful to remove your cabinet doors to make it easier to paint inside them.
 If your shelves are removable, take them out and paint them one by one.

 Before you start painting, make sure to clean your kitchen shelves using a mild detergent to remove any stains and debris.
 If the shelves don't feel even and smooth, you'll want to sand them a bit to ensure your paint will stick.
 After you've sanded, make sure to use a tack cloth to wipe up any dust.

-Prime your kitchen shelves before you paint them and sand again once the primer has dried to ensure you’re working with a smooth surface.
+Prime your kitchen shelves before you paint them, then sand again once the primer has dried to ensure you're working with a smooth surface.
 Apply your paint color with either a clean nap roller or a nylon-polyester paintbrush.